BiblioAsia Jan–Mar 2013

 Singapore: A City of Campaigns

-Edwin Thumboo – Time-travelling: A Poetry Exhibition
+Edwin Thumboo – Time-Travelling: A Poetry Exhibition

 Life in Death: The Case of Keramats in Singapore

-Keramats (or shrines) have endured the fast-paced changes characteristic of Singapore’s urban progress and development.
-Over the centuries, keramats have obtained a symbolic significance that transcends the vibrant social fabric of multiple religions and cultures.(PDF)
+Keramats (shrines) have endured the fast-paced changes characteristic of Singapore’s urban progress and development.
+Over the centuries, keramats have obtained a symbolic significance that transcends the vibrant social fabric of multiple religions and cultures.
+(PDF)

 Grave Matters: The Burial Registers in Singapore